All Car Badges and Logos With Stars

 Durant Motors Logo

 Durant Motors was founded in 1921 by William “Billy” Durant and lasted only ten years.
-After leaving General Motors, the founder of the company decided to start his own business.
+After leaving General Motors, the company’s founder founded his own business.
 One of the most famous Star logos appeared on the Star Four automobile, which the company produced from 1922 to 1928.
-The car was very popular and was produced with different body styles.
+The car was very popular and offered a range of body styles.

 The logo that accompanied the successful model is presented in shades of blue, white, and gray.
 In the center of the image is a star with a shield and a dragon on top.
-The shield itself reads “Star,” and below that, “Four” and Durant Motors.
-The company’s main logo consisted of the same shield and dragon, but instead of blue, the color flashed red.
+The shield itself reads “Star,” with “Four” and Durant Motors below.
+The company’s main logo featured the same shield and dragon, but in red instead of blue.

 Video